scality/metalk8s/docs/usage/quickstart.rst

         kube-node
         kube-master

      Change the host names, IP addresses, and user names to conform to your infrastructure.
 For example, if your servers are named "server1", "server2", and "server3", copy the code block above and replace ALL instances of "node-0" with "server".

-  3. Create a :file:`group_vars` subdirectory in the quickstart-cluster directory (the same directory as the :file:`hosts` file).
+  4. Create a :file:`group_vars` subdirectory in the directory you created in step 2 (the same directory as the :file:`hosts` file).

      .. code-block:: shell

       $ mkdir group_vars ; cd group_vars

-  4. Create a file, :file:`kube-node.yml`, in the :file:`group_vars`
+  5. Create a file, :file:`kube-node.yml`, in the :file:`group_vars`
      subdirectory of the inventory.
 This file declares how to set up storage (in the default configuration) on hosts in the *kube-node* group; that is, hosts on which Pods shall be scheduled: